Édgar Vivar

 Édgar Ángel Vivar Villanueva (born 28 December 1948) is a Mexican actor and comedian.
 He is best known for his characters of Señor Barriga and his son Ñoño from El Chavo del Ocho, and El Botija from Los Caquitos and Chespirito.

 Life and career

 The son of engineer Ángel Vivar and Celia Villanueva Falconi, Vivar started his acting career in 1964 as a theater actor.
 He toured the United States with some of his plays.
 This gave him vast experience in the acting field.
-In 1970, Chespirito needed a robust person to play Señor Barriga as well as Ñoño in his upcoming Televisa production of El Chavo del Ocho, and Vivar was hired for the job.